magiclane/magiclane-maps-sdk-examples-for-flutter/README.md

 * [Map Compass](map_compass) - Display a map.
 Show compass.
 * [Map Download](map_download) - Show list of maps.
 Show how to download maps.
 * [Map Perspective](map_perspective) - Show how to change map perspective, tilt angle.
+* [Map Selection](map_selection) - Show to save landmarks to your favorites list, as well as remove them from favorites list.
 * [Map Styles](map_styles) - Show list of styles.
 Show how to download and apply styles.
 * [Map Update](map_update) - Show list of maps.
 Show how to download maps.
-* [Multi-map routing](multi_map_routing) - Display a map.
+* [Multi-map Routing](multi_map_routing) - Display a map.
 Show how to create multiple views.
 * [Multimap View](multiview_map) - Show how to create multiple views.
 * [Navigate Route](navigate_route) - Calculate & display route.
 Navigate route.
+* [Offline Routing](offline_routing) - Show how to download maps.
+* [Range Finder](range_finder) - Calculate & display route.
+Show route ranges panel.
-* [Route instructions](route_instructions) - Display a map.
+* [Route Instructions](route_instructions) - Display a map.
 Show route instructions.
+* [Route Profile](route_profile) - Show route profile panel (elevation chart, climb details).
 * [Save Favorites](save_favorites) - Show to save landmarks to your favorites list, as well as remove them from favorites list.
 * [Search Along Route](search_along_route) - Display a map.
 Calculate route.
 Display route.
 Show how to search along route.
-* [Search location](search_location) - Display a map.
+* [Search Category](search_category) - Display a map.
 Text search.
 Shows search results and the distance towards them.
 Highlights the selected result on the map.
+* [Search Location](search_location) - Display a map.
+Text search.
+Shows search results and the distance towards them.
+Highlights the selected result on the map.
 * [Simulate Route](simulate_route) - Calculate & display route.
 Simulate route.
+* [Speed Watcher](speed_watcher) - Calculate & display route.
+Simulate route.
+Show speed indicator panel.
 * [Text Search](text_search) - Text search.
 Shows search results and the distance towards them.
 Highlights the selected result on the map.
+* [Voice Download](voice_download) - Show how to download and load voices.

 **Note:** As the very first step, we highly recommend that you get a token from [Magic Lane Portal](https://developer.magiclane.com/api).
 If no token is set, you can still test your apps, but a watermark will be displayed, and all the online services including mapping, searching, routing, etc. will slow down after a few minutes.